Materialman’s Liens In Chattanooga

 Keep in mind that subcontractors have no right to a materialman’s lien against residential property where the owner resides or intends to reside.
 Overall, the purpose behind giving lien rights to contractors and subcontractors is that they should have greater rights and a better chance of collecting their debt than a party to a typical contract because their materials actually increased the value of the owner’s real property.

 It’s just about impossible to cover a materialman’s lien without causing confusion or further questions.
 Remember that lien laws are different in each state.
-With the complexity of materialmen’s and mechanics’ lien laws that apply to contractors/subcontractors, it’s imperative to consult a civil litigation attorney in Tennessee.
+With the complexity of materialman’s and mechanics’ lien laws that apply to contractors and subcontractors, it’s imperative to consult a civil litigation attorney in Chattanooga.
 At our litigation law firm, we can handle and achieve client success with even the most cumbersome of cases.
 That goes for all of the cases we take on, including civil litigation involving automobiles, premises liability, intentional torts, and business torts.
 With over 60 years of combined experience, you can be sure that you’re getting only the best legal representation.

 At Cavett, Abbott & Weiss, PLLC, you can’t afford to go to court without us!® Speak with a civil litigation attorney today.